jhuang672/multioss/README.md

 ### Who do I talk to? ###

-* The project was originated and is actively maintained by Jiangeng Huang <huangj@vt.edu>
+* This repository is actively maintained by Jiangeng Huang <huangj@vt.edu>